 Adviser does not engage in any principal or agency cross securities transactions for client accounts.
-Principal transactions are generally defined as transactions where an adviser, acting as principal for its own account, buys from or sells any security to any advisory client.
-An agency cross transaction is defined as a transaction where a person acts as an investment adviser in relation to a transaction in which the investment adviser, or any person controlled by or under common control with the investment adviser, acts as broker for both the advisory client and for another person on the other side of the transaction.
 On occasion, when a portfolio manager wishes to sell a bond on behalf of one of its clients and another client can use the same issue in its portfolio, bid and offer price levels are obtained from a broker and the bond is "crossed" at the mean of the bid and offer price.
 In this case, the transaction is always executed through a broker with a small commission of price adjustment to the mean price to compensate the broker for processing the trade.
 Adviser uses an independent outside broker to establish the price at which the transaction is executed.
-In addition, Adviser does not trade for its own account or for any accounts of its Access Persons on an aggregated basis with clients of Adviser in the same securities.